finos/common-domain-model/documentation/source/documentation.rst

 TradableProduct
 ^^^^^^^^^^^^^^^

 A tradable product represents a financial product that is ready to be traded, meaning that there is an agreed financial product, price, quantity, and other details necessary to complete an execution of a security or a negotiated contract.
-Tradable products are represented in the ``TradableProduct`` type.
+Tradable products are represented by the ``TradableProduct`` type.

 .. literalinclude:: code-snippets/TradableProduct.snippet
   :language: haskell